erum-data-idt/website/content/post/rwth_aachen_hpc_integration.md

 {{< load-photoswipe >}}

-We are happy to annouce that [COBalD/TARDIS](https://matterminers.github.io/) developed at the Karlsruhe Institute of Technology (KIT) and funded within the scope of ErUM-Data IDT is now also used for the transparent, dynamic and on-demand integration of [CLAIX](https://www.itc.rwth-aachen.de/cms/IT-Center/Forschung-Projekte/High-Performance-Computing/~eucm/Infrastruktur/?lidx=1)
+We are happy to announce that [COBalD/TARDIS](https://matterminers.github.io/) developed at the Karlsruhe Institute of Technology (KIT) and funded within the scope of ErUM-Data IDT is now also used for the transparent, dynamic and on-demand integration of [CLAIX](https://www.itc.rwth-aachen.de/cms/IT-Center/Forschung-Projekte/High-Performance-Computing/~eucm/Infrastruktur/?lidx=1)